folkenrothk/DataAbstraction-primalityTest/README.md

 ## Findings

-Please refer to [the final report](./writing/reflection.md) for reflection findings.
+Please refer to [the final report](./writing/reflection.md) for reflection and findings.